Ghaath (2023 film)

 It is nominated to compete for the Panorama Audience Award at the 73rd Berlin International Film Festival, where it had its world premiere on 18 February 2023.
 Chhatrapal Ninawe, the first feature director is also nominated for GWFF Best First Feature Award in the festival.
+The film was released on 27 September 2024 in theatres.

+At the 9th Filmfare Awards Marathi, the film won 4 awards, notably Best Film Critics and Best Actor Critics for Joshi.